-Numbered Publications by Chad Lee
+Numbered Publications by Lee, Chad

 PR-605: Soybean Management Verification Program, 2009

-Jim Herbek, Chad Lee, Lloyd Murdock, Jason Sarver, Greg Schwab | Mar.
-14, 2011 (New)
+Jim Herbek, Chad Lee, Lloyd Murdock, Jason Sarver, Greg Schwab | March 14, 2011 (New)

 The 2009 Soybean Management Verification Program (SoyMVP) consisted of 16 fields across Western Kentucky, which were split to give eight direct comparisons between University of Kentucky recommendations and producer practices for soybean production.